 That's quite a mouthful.
 So what exactly do all these different terms mean?

 Part of a squadron of cavalry or a battery of artillery, a troop is equivalent to an infantry platoon.
-Troops are normally commanded by a lieutenant.
+Troops are normally commanded by a lieutenant or second lieutenant.

-A company is part of a battalion and usually consists of between 150 and 200 men.
+A company is part of a battalion and usually consists of between 100 and 150 soldiers.
 They are usually lettered A through to D, and made up of at least two platoons.
 But sometimes they have names such as ‘Grenadier Company’ or ‘Fire Support Company’.
 Companies are commanded by a major or a captain.

 A battery is an artillery unit equivalent to an infantry company.
 Sub-units of batteries are called troops.
 An administrative collection of artillery batteries was called a battalion in the 18th century, a brigade until 1938, and since then a regiment.
 Tactical artillery regiments all belong to the Royal Regiment of Artillery.
 Batteries are commanded by a captain or major.

-A battalion is a regimental sub-unit of infantry or signals troops amounting to between 500 and 1,000 soldiers.
+A battalion is a regimental sub-unit of infantry amounting to between 500 and 1,000 soldiers.
 It normally consists of a headquarters and three or more companies.
 Traditionally, most British regiments have had more than one battalion.
 But different battalions of the same regiment have seldom fought together.

 A tactical grouping of battalions is called a brigade.
 Battalions are normally commanded by a lieutenant colonel.
 At present, the British Army has 47 regular and reserve infantry battalions.

 This is a formation consisting of three infantry battalions or three cavalry or armoured regiments.
-During the world wars a brigade numbered between 3,500 and 4,000 men.
+During the world wars a brigade numbered between 3,500 and 4,000 soldiers.

 When forming part of a division, a brigade has no internal support.
 But when operating independently (usually called a brigade group), it includes supporting reconnaissance, artillery, engineers, supply and transport.
 A brigade is commanded by a major-general or brigadier.